 I couldn’t see those weird little bumps before I primed the figure, and they were kind of a pain to clean off.
 Usually, I’d just get out the clippers and snip them off, but I had to play games with an X-ACTO knife to clean these off.
 I had to re-prime the figure after that, but I had to re-prime it anyway, given the horrid job I did on the back side of the figure.

 Here’s the point where I admit that I repainted this figure a couple of times because I was out of practice.
 This figure will take washes and dry-brushes and all the usual techniques just fine — assuming you’re delicate with your touch.
 I wasn’t, plus I realized I was out of the right skin tones.
 The Master Model Paints I lost in the last post were my “rosy flesh” triad, and a tawny tone didn’t look right on the figure:

 Obviously, I start from the eyes out on my figures, and this one was turning out OK.
 Except … I didn’t have the rosy flesh, so I kept lightening her face until it looked over-powdered like something out of a silent film.
 But I include the picture here so you can see how well the washes took on her hair, her legs, and the book.

-Here’s what it looked like after I availed myself of my Prime membership, and got Reaper’s Rosy Flesh triad:
+Here’s what it looked like after I acquired Reaper’s Rosy Flesh triad:

 You might notice some subtle differences in technique on the repaint.
 I got into a mood, and used a Dallimore-style technique on the repaint.
 That is, instead of paint the base with the main color, wash with a darker shade, then drybrush with a lighter shade; I painted the figure with the darkest shade first, then painted the middle shade (with a wet brush, so it blended a bit), and then finished with another wet brush of the lightest shade.